rpmuller/MolecularIntegrals.jl/README.md

-The goal of MolecularIntegrals.jl is to supply **fast** and **hackable** one- and two-electron integrals.
-There are a lot of excellent molecular integral packages in Julia, but few are written *in* Julia.
+The goal of MolecularIntegrals.jl is to supply **fast** and **hackable** one- and two-electron integrals for computational chemistry calculations.
+There are many excellent molecular integral packages available to Julia programmers, but few are written *in* Julia.
 This project will explore how fast we can make these integrals while maintaining a readable and hackable code base.

+The code is released under a [MIT License](LICENSE.md).

 ## Starting points
 MolecularIntegrals.jl will do its best to leverage the wonderful work done by many similar projects: